 At the New Synagogue Project, we are building a community around liberation, inclusion, and mutual support.
 This vision includes building a home for Jews of all colors and walks of life, along with those who love us and stand with us.
-In striving for an inclusive community, this Space serves Jews of color and Jews with Sephardi, Mizrahi, and Indigenous heritage, as well as folks of color and of Indigenous heritage connected to our community who do not identify as Jewish.
-This JOC Space within the New Synagogue Project is led by Jews of color and is committed to uplifting the unique identities, complexities, and insights of this community.
+In striving for an inclusive community, this Space serves anyone who is directly impacted by racism, colonization, and/or Ashkenazi dominance* in Jewish spaces, whether they are Jewish or not.
+Kaleidoscope within the New Synagogue Project is led by Jews of color and is committed to uplifting the unique identities, complexities, and insights of this community.

 Contact NSP’s Jews of Color Coordinator, Elizabeth Narvaez, at elizabeth@newsynagogueproject.org and JOC Space Lead, Emma Rafaelof, at joc@newsynagogueproject.org to learn more and get involved.